The Cause of Your TMJ Can Lead You to the Proper Treatment

 Jaw Trauma or Whiplash

 Traumatic force can cause your jaw to become dislocated.
 Traumatic force can be delivered by an actual blow, or as a result of whiplash, in which your jaw was subjected to a lot of force but didn’t receive an actual blow.
 A common cause of whiplash is a car accident where the body stops because of your seat belt, and the force of stopping your body travels along the body to the temporomandibular joints, which can become dislocated.
+Taking x-rays and using our K7 computer will help us render a 3D image of your jaw and determine if previous jaw trauma or whiplash is the cause of your TMJ disorder.

 Our jaws aren’t designed to work like they used to.
-Although our primitive ancestors spend about half of their day eating, cooking has reduced that time down dramatically, so that we only spend about 5% of our day chewing.
-Over the two million years since cooking began, the shape and structure of our jaw has changed, so it’s no longer suited to spending all day chewing on tough material.
+Although our primitive ancestors spent about half of their day eating, cooking has reduced that time down dramatically, so that we only spend about 5% of our day chewing.
+Over the two million years since cooking began, the shape and structure of our jaw have changed, so it’s no longer suited to spending all day chewing on tough material.

-If you spend a lot of your day chewing on gum or nonfood objects, or if you switch to a raw food vegetarian diet, you might find that your jaw becomes stressed out, which can lead to jaw joint damage, including dislocation of the jaw joint.
+If you spend a lot of your day chewing on gum or non-food objects, or if you switch to a raw food vegetarian diet, you might find that your jaw becomes stressed out, which can lead to jaw joint damage, including dislocation of the jaw joint.
 In its early stages, this can be treated with simple rest and changing your habits.
 As it develops, it may require surgery.

 Bruxism is a special kind of overworked jaw caused by involuntary clenching and grinding of your teeth.
 Bruxism can occur while you’re awake, or it can occur during sleep.
-It may be related to stress, could be cause by a prescription, or it may be secondary to a bad bite or overworked jaw.
+It may be related to stress, could be caused by a prescription, or it may be secondary to a bad bite or overworked jaw.
 Bruxism can quickly cause damage to your teeth and jaw joints.

 Bruxism-related TMJ is treated with a bite splint that protects your teeth and jaw, and, hopefully, by identifying and addressing the cause.